El Paso, TX

 At lunch I saw a good part of the El Paso City Engineering Department and other people I knew at the restaurant on a regular basis.
 This is one way I always knew it was authentic, with the no-nonsense engineers seeming to be particularly choosy about their Mexican food.

-The lunch special comida corrida always starts with Caldo de Res, a beef soup full of more vegetables than meat.
-The caldos at different restaurants had different features that I liked the best, and I thought the standout here was the vegetables (which were very good and there were more of them than at the other restaurants).
-The meat was a little fatty (they give you lime slices to counteract the fatty flavor) but the meat was fine.
-I figured, though, that the best cuts of meat are the ones they served on the plates and the lesser ones were used in the soup (and probably all Mexican restaurants do the same thing).
+Lunches start with Caldo de Res, a beef soup full of more vegetables than meat.
+One thing that makes the soup here stand out is the vegetables (which are not only very good but there are more of them than at many other restaurants).
+I find the meat to be a little fatty (they give you lime slices to counteract the fatty flavor).
+It seems, though, that the best cuts of meat are the ones they serve on the plates and the lesser ones are used in the soup (and probably all Mexican restaurants do the same thing).

 The rice and beans are very good, but as is the case with most restaurants, the Rice is better.

-A small dessert is served with the comidas, and I think is always home made.
+A small dessert is served with plate lunches, and I think is always home made.

 El Jacalito usually has several types of aguas frescas drinks.
 Lemonade is sweet and has a very good flavor.
-Horchata is also excellent at Jacalito’s.
+Horchata is also excellent at El Jacalito.

 In my opinion, based on a number of years of experience, the meatless dishes at El Jacalito are the weak point of the restaurant.
 These include the enchiladas and chiles rellenos that seemed too greasy compared to others.
-El Jacalito stays true to the Ciudad Juarez style.
-Both of these are enjoyable to me, though, on the Mexican plate served with other items.
+El Jacalito stays true to the Ciudad Juarez style of food which accounts for the way the enchiladas and chile rellenos are prepared.

 During Lent (on Fridays and other holy days in the Catholic Church) a Lent special is served offering a very good alternative to the normal meat dishes.
 Lentil soup, or Lentejas is always available, and this is usually the highlight of the meal for me.
 The lentils are always fresh, and the spicing is always just right (this is the part where many other restaurants do not quite stack up).
 El Jacalito usually has an alternative to the lentil soup if you want to try it instead.

 Corn tortillas are excellent with the soup and are free, but you have to ask for them (they come automatically when the main meal is served).

 Each Friday during Lent there is at least one traditional fish and one shrimp dish available, and these are rotated each week with most of them being served more than once.
 One of my favorites is the Pescado Empanizado (shown above), largely because of the excellent tartar sauce.
 This is not a traditional tartar sauce and I think is closer to a mustard flavor than mayonnaise, but its strongest point is that it tastes fresh and home made.
 Also, beginning in 2019, I noticed a distinct improvement in both the breading and the flavor of the fish (the quality of the fish has generally improved in El Paso over time but it is particularly evident here with a very fresh and good tasting white fish).
 In any case, I would now say that the fish can stand on its own even without the tartar sauce.

 My other favorite is one for which I do not have a photo, but it is the Pescado Veracruzano, a traditional Mexican style fish served with olives on top.